frazierjason/N1mmCommands-TouchPortal/README.md

     if you have other TP needs and don't want to close TP.
   - N1MM+ can continue working, there is only loose integration via network messages.
 This plugin does not share any files or resources with N1MM+.
-- Windows 32-bit is unsupported by TouchPortal, so no 32-bit plugin is offered.
-- Upgrade scenarios are somewhat tested for major issues, but there is no plugin upgrade support at this time.
-Uninstall and reinstall the plugin, your old settings will be retained and reloaded automatically by TouchPortal.
-- Plugin has no UI, only notifications delivered inside the TP application.
-  Current notifications only tell if an invalid IP or port number is entered into this plugin's settings, located within the TP Settings menu.
-- Plugin only does simple suppression of action attempts before N1MM+ has been started.
-- Plugin is unware if the rig connection is busted, or if N1MM+ has quitted.
-- Logic for handling dual radios (rigs) is very much alpha stage.
-Plugin can track which rig is the active one and send commands there, but does not yet offer targeting a specific rig.
-Well-characterized bug reports are welcome.
-- Plugin is unaware of any N1MM config states, it doesn't know your different .ini files and can't detect what rigs are connected.
-It's up to you to make sure any rig-specific CAT commands are correct for your rig(s).
-You can create different TP pages for different rigs and switch between on your own.
-- Plugin is unaware if N1MM+ is terminated and restarted with a different rig setup.
-Changing between single rig configs should not be an issue, but if changing from a two-rig config to a one-rig config, the plugin will still think there is a second rig until the plugin is restarted (or restart TP).
-  There should not be any ill effect with this since the plugin doesn't offer rig selection or targeting an action to a specific rig, you simply interact with whatever rig is in focus in N1MM+ already.
 - Plugin comes configured by default for single-op single-rig setup using UDP Broadcast messages enabled in N1MM.
-- Occasionally N1MM+ will alert in the taskbar, but does not come to the foreground as expected.
-The keypress seems to be processed successfully.
-  This was noticed when the TP app was in the foreground and being edited.
 - You must set your broadcast IPs/ports adequately if you are in a multi-op
   multi-PC network.
 You're on your own for this, consult the N1MM+ forums.
-- This plugin is designed for Windows only, using .NET 5 Core APIs.
-If there is a large enough user base running N1MM+ in Wine or similar on Linux/Mac, efforts could be made to slightly adapt this plugin to start without issue.
 - Plugin files are stored at this variable-expanding location `%APPDATA%\TouchPortal\plugins\N1mmCommands-TouchPortal\` (for example)